adgan/exaroton-dc-sync/README.md

 ## Google IDX

-This project exists because I wanted to use the [Project IDX](<https://idx.google.com>).
+This project exists because I wanted to use/test the [Project IDX](<https://idx.google.com>).
 That is why there is a .idx folder.